 But I knew I had a gift.
 And I also knew that to refuse this gift was like slapping the creator in the face.
 So I figured I’d better not die with my “music” still inside of me.
-Learning from each of these alleged failures, I eventually got really good at speaking to groups (Not bad for a shy kid from "Lawng" Island!), and I was asked to share the bill with my own mentor, Deepak Chopra in front of thousands at NYC’s Javits Center.
+Learning from each of these "failures", I eventually I was asked to share the bill with my greatest inspiration at the time, Deepak Chopra in front of thousands at NYC’s Javits Center.

 So why are we so afraid to fail?
 Why do most of us never find our “music”?
-Even though many of our greatest discoveries in science, medicine, and metaphsyics are the end results of numerous failures, most of us have some degree of perfectionism in us, and it is very likely the reason we don’t try new things, learn new material, or even go outside our comfort zones (Not you, of course!).
+Even though many of our greatest discoveries in science, medicine, and metaphsyics are the end results of numerous failures, most of us have some degree of perfectionism in us, and for many, that is the reason we don’t try new things, learn new material, or even go outside our comfort zones (Not you, of course!).
 While that may be safe, it’s certainly not growing, and growth is why we’re here.
-Our soul knows exactly what we need and directs us to the perfect opportunities for us to learn and for it to experience, but we let our fears take over.

 What have you accomplished in your life?
 What have you done and not celebrated?
 Write in the comments below and celebrate it with others!

 No one ever died saying they wish they made more money.
 As author John Haines said, “Don't be one of the people who work hard and spend their health trying to achieve wealth; then retire and spend their wealth attempting to regain their health.”

 Don't you get inspired when seeing someone doing what you know and they know they are meant to do?
 What is your “music” and when will you share it with others?
 Don’t die with your music still inside you!